-In TechnoTales, students make a modern fairy tale.
-Using Scratch Jr, they will combine coding blocks to form scripts that animate the story action.
+In TechnoTales, primary students make a modern fairy tale.
+Coding with Scratch Jr, they combine blocks to form scripts that animate the story action.
 The tale will be about a character that overcomes a problem by going on a quest.
 To live happily ever after, they must find a hidden item and locate someone that can help.
 What will happen in the "Once Upon a Time" adventure?

 Programming Activities for Beginners

-Blend coding with storytelling using ScratchJr.
+Blend storytelling and coding with ScratchJr.
 The fun lessons introduce programming concepts to elementary students in Grades 2-5.
 Illustrated instructions explain how to build scripts to animate a fairy tale.

 Stem Lesson Plans for Kids